Jhsmit/ColiCoords/README.rst

     python setup.py install

 Although `ColiCoords` features automated testing, there are likely to be bugs.
 Users are encouraged to report them via the Issues page on GitHub.

+Contact: jhsmit@gmail.com

 Documentation and Examples
 ==========================